top of page

 MicroGenNx: characterize deep geological bodies using DNA belonging to endolithic microbial communities

-Postdoctoral research project
+Master's research project

-A postdoctoral research project is available at the Department of Biological Sciences, University of Quebec in Montreal (UQAM), within the laboratory of Cassandre Lazar.
+A Master’s research project is available at the Department of Biological Sciences, University of Quebec in Montreal (UQAM), within the laboratory of Cassandre Lazar.
 This project will be carried out in partnership with the companies Derena Geosciences, Midland Exploration, Raglan Mine (Glencore), Nouveau Monde Graphite and Utica Drilling Resources.

 In the underground layers of the earth (100 m to 3 km below our feet), microbes can live buried in compact rock matrices.
 The composition of living species in distinct layers is unique and indicative of their environment.
 In Quebec, a region rich in minerals and gas, the mining industry is booming and looking for innovative methods to explore new sites quickly, efficiently and at low cost.
 In this project, we will use genomic profiles of microbial communities living inside rock cores provided by mining companies to analyze the conditions found in these rocks, including mineralogy, age, and layer succession.
 We will build a large database in microbial genomics using molecular tools (DNA extraction and amplicon and shotgun sequencing).
 We will also attempt to extract and sequence RNA from some samples.
 Finally, we will culture the endolithic microorganisms of samples from samples drilled and collected during the project.